FuzzyBunnys/LED-Backlight/index.md

 My dad, who was looking at slides through a microscope, wanted a way of providing better illumination to them.
 After a bit of chatting I mentioned I could have a go at designing something that might work for him.
 To get right to the meat of it, what I built wasn't a good solution, and he ended up picking up something off the shelf that was cheaper and better than what I made, but I learned a bunch!

+INSERT CONTEXT PHOTO - SLIDES ON A MICROSCOPE

 My idea was to use the PCB itself as both the structural element to support the slides and circuit, and the FR4 of the PCB as a diffuser for the LEDs providing a backlight.
 I had seen this [technique](https://www.youtube.com/watch?v=wkFOF71a2bk) used before and wanted to attempt it myself!

 INSERT DIMENSIONING SKETCH